 In December 2018, the Company was able to settle an outstanding balance owed to one of its third-party vendors.
 This settlement resulted in a \$120,000 note payable being issued to the vendor.
 Additionally, the Company agreed to issue 2,000,000 shares of the Company's common stock as a part of the settlement agreement.
 Based on the closing price of the Company's common stock on the date of the settlement agreement, the value of the common stock transaction was determined to be \$6,000.
 The common stock shares were issued during the twelve months ended February 29, 2020.
-The note has a maturity date of January 1, 2022 and bears an interest rate of 10% rate per annum.
-Monthly interest is accrued and payable on January 1st of each anniversary date until maturity of the note.
-At August 31, 2022, the accrued interest had not been paid and was outstanding.
-The accrued interest on the Note was \$44,000 and \$38,000 at August 31, 2022 and February 28, 2022, respectively.
+The note had a maturity date of January 1, 2022 and bears an interest rate of 10% rate per annum.
+The note principal has not been paid and the Company is considered to be in default.
+There is no default interest rate associated with the note.
+Interest is accrued monthly and is payable on January 1st of each anniversary date of the note.
+At November 30, 2022, the principal and a portion of the accrued interest had not been paid and was outstanding.
+The accrued interest on the Note was \$23,000 and \$38,000 at November 30, 2022 and February 28, 2022, respectively.